London mayor says Britain needs a new hub airport

 Johnson said developing the Thames Estuary airport, often referred to as Boris Island, should be viewed as a pillar in the government's plan for economic growth.

-The plan, speculated to cost between 40 billion and 50 billion pounds ($63 billion to $79 billion), aims to increase flight capacity without expanding London's existing international airport hub Heathrow, owned by Ferrovial's BAA.
+The plan, speculated to cost between 40 billion and 50 billion pounds, aims to increase flight capacity without expanding London's existing international airport hub Heathrow, owned by Ferrovial's (FER.MC) BAA.

 He said Heathrow is operating at 98 percent capacity and does not have the ability to add routes to growing markets in the Far East, resulting in foreign airlines going to rival European airports.